Artists: Fiona MacDonald, Chips Mackinolty, Marion Marrison & Margaret Roberts.

 After Mick’s death a plaque to his memory was placed on the pillar on the right side.

-Dedication: Victoria St and Woolloomooloo were the most brutal of the Sydney green bans.
-Next year’s 50th anniversary will remember Juanita Nielsen, journalist and publisher of NOW from 202 Victoria Street who disappeared in 4 July 1975.
-Murdered.
-We remember an Aboriginal girl who died in an intentional fire lit in a Victoria Street squat.
-In 1979 they closed Victoria St for seaman and musician Mick Fowler who staged a 3-year sit-in.
-At Mick Fowler’s Jazz Man’s funeral, they walked down Victoria Street playing his song “Green Bans Forever”.
+Victoria Street and Woolloomooloo were the most brutal of the Sydney Green Bans.
+We remember Juanita Nielsen, journalist who published NOW from her home at 202 Victoria Street and murdered on 4 July 1975; an Aboriginal girl who died in an intentional fire lit in a Victoria Street squat and seaman and musician Mick Fowler who staged a 3-year sit-in on Victoria Street.
+At Mick Fowler’s Jazz funeral, they walked down Victoria Street playing his song “Green Bans Forever”.

-Photographer Michelle Blakeley presented scans from Isadore Brodsky’s book History of the Loo.
-Guide Jim Donovan, secretary of the Woolloomooloo RAG, whose family was the last to leave Rowena Place after Juanita Nielson “disappeared”, turned up with the same book.
+June 16, 2011, marked the 40th anniversary of the first green ban at Hunters Hill, placed by the then BLF secretary Jack Mundey.
+In July 2011 the Green Bans Art Walk and the 40th Anniversary of Union and Community action, we researched key sites and sought guidance from respected community authorities respected who turned fragments from an intense 4 year fight into a monument.
+For example, guide Jim Donovan was a secretary of the Woolloomooloo RAG and his family was the last to leave Rowena Place after Juanita Nielson “disappeared”.
 Jim showed art walkers the site where his mother organised a tenants’ resistance in the mid-1950s.
-The “Battle to Save St Kilda in Woolloomooloo”, a Georgian mansion divided into boarding house rooms, was the first urban heritage uprising.
-(Now Cross City Tunnel HQ.)
+The called the “Battle to Save St Kilda in Woolloomooloo”, a Georgian mansion converted to a boarding house, the first urban heritage uprising.
+(Now Cross City Tunnel Office.)

 Dr Jack Mundey AO, was secretary of the Builders Labourers’ Federation NSW, where he invented the concept of ‘green bans’ as unions working with communities in distinction to traditional industrial ‘black bans’.
 After he left the BLF in mid-1975, he was briefly a Sydney City Councillor (1984–87), then a guiding hand on many conservation organisations: Life Member of the Australian Conservation Foundation and chair NSW Historic Houses Trust (from 1995 to 2001), Patron of the Historic Houses Association of Australia and a ‘National Living Treasure’ of the National Trust.
 He was awarded several Doctorates.
 He campaigned to the end to save Millers Point, the Sirius building, Bondi Pavilion and, in the heart of Parramatta, Windsor Bridge and Willow Grove house as well as the Parramatta arts, culture and heritage precinct.